Bleizaun/TypeToMe/readme.md

 Partially typed text should only reset when opening a frame with a different questID so if you get interrupted or the quest giver wanders off you don't have to start over as long as you open the same quest (and don't reload the UI).

-In general this was inteded to be a very low pressure typing exercise.
+In general this was inteded to be a very low pressure typing exercise (I'm pretty new to touch typing (and coding) and wanted to finally finish at least one of my projects.)

 Feedback welcome.
 Thank you for trying and happy typing.

+## Known issues

+* Quests started by items are auto-accepted but not skipped by the addon.